Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Related Work

 \paragraph{Gap addressed by this work} Table~\ref{tab:rw2} summarizes the positioning.
 No prior work has empirically characterized what happens when two tightly-coupled MPI-CFD simulations share Kubernetes nodes with CFS weight-based CPU multiplexing on sparse-domain ranks.
 No prior work combines all five elements: Kubernetes scheduling, per-rank fractional CPU allocation, domain-decomposition awareness, CFD workloads, and multi-simulation co-location.
+Queue-level schedulers such as Volcano and Kueue gang-schedule whole jobs sequentially when resources are scarce; the sequential execution they produce is exactly the baseline our concurrent configurations are measured against, and our rank-level mechanism composes with them rather than replacing them.